Monada-Dominion/domain_3/Drunkard Card Game/README.md

 # Drunkard Card Game

 This project is a C-based prototype for a card game, demonstrating the use of generated card assets.
 It is built using the SDL2 library for graphics and user input.
+Buit on mac os, where SDL was installed with brew.
+For your set up change paths to SDL builds.

 [![Language](https://img.shields.io/badge/Language-C-blue.svg)](https://en.wikipedia.org/wiki/C_(programming_language))